ministryofjustice/service_assessments/phases/v2/live.md

 Service Manager able to:

-* show a video or photo of the responsible minister testing the service, or provide written confirmation signed by the responsible minister to confirm they have tested the service.
+* Show a video or photo of the responsible minister testing the service, or provide written confirmation signed by the responsible minister to confirm they have tested the service.